codio/knowledge/source/common/develop/ide/editing/jupyter.rst

 Jupyter
 =======
 You can set up your assignment to provide your students with a Jupyter Notebook as the default code editor or to open JupyterLab.
+More information about `Jupyter Notebook <https://jupyter.org/>`_ and `Jupyter Lab <https://jupyterlab.readthedocs.io/en/latest/>`_.

 ..
 Note:: The :ref:`Code Playback <code-playback>` functionality will not work for code your students enter in a Jupyter Notebook.